-As the door to Aviva Centre’s main interview room flung open and the 2019 US Open champion took her seat in front of a packed house, the noise from the hoards of clicking cameras was constant, while the excitement and anticipation in the room was palpable.
+As the door to Sobeys Stadium’s main interview room flung open and the 2019 US Open champion took her seat in front of a packed house, the noise from the hoards of clicking cameras was constant, while the excitement and anticipation in the room was palpable.

 This was Bianca Andreescu’s first official public appearance in Canada since she wrote her name into the country’s history books, just as her name was engraved on the US Open trophy following her straight-sets victory over Serena Williams on Saturday.